The-Universal-BRC-20-Extension/Simplicity/README.md

 > **The best protocol is the one we build together — block by block.**

-**Simplicity** is an open-source, production-ready indexer for the Universal BRC-20 Extension, featuring a powerful and modular **Operation Proposal Improvement (OPI)** framework.
+**Simplicity** is an open-source, production-ready indexer for the BRC-20 Extended, featuring a powerful and modular **Operation Proposal Improvement (OPI)** framework.
 It provides a robust, high-performance, and verifiable implementation of the BRC-20 standards and serves as the foundation for an evolving ecosystem of advanced DeFi protocols.

 This indexer is the consensus engine that powers the entire ecosystem, transforming raw on-chain data into a structured, queryable state according to a growing set of community-driven standards.